Hawaiian Pineapple Pork Loin Recipe [Video]

 Hawaiian Pineapple Pork Loin is sweet and tangy with tender cuts of pork that melts in your mouth smothered in bbq sauce and chili sauce.
 Your entire family is going to love this pork recipe, so you will want to make sure you put it in your recipe box because you are going to want to make it again.
 With the tangy pineapple-barbecue sauce, sweet pepper sauce, and savory veggies, this is sure to be a favorite.

 If you have the time, try our Slow Cooker Pineapple Pork recipe made in the crock pot with brown sugar, soy sauce, and garlic.
 Another delicious way to serve pork is this Instant Pot Balsamic Pork Loin seasoned with liquid smoke and balsamic vinegar.
-This Slow Cooker Hawaiian Chicken is amazing as well with hoisin sauce, orange juice, and soy sauce.

 If you have ever wondered when and why we started eating pork, you will have to go back to 13,000 BC when we started eating wild boar.
 More recently, Spanish explorer Hernando de Soto brought 200 pigs with him to the US when he came, which gave him the nickname the Father of Pork.

 The descendants of de Soto’s pigs can still be found all over the country as wild boar or feral pigs.
 But we can thank him for the opportunity to make delicious dishes like this Hawaiian pork loin recipe.

 Hawaiian pork loin is a scrumptious dinner and makes for some excellent leftovers for lunch or dinner the next day.
 It is perfect for any time of the year and needs very little prep time so you can make it whenever you want to and have it on the table in less than an hour.

 If you want more pork recipes, try our one-pan pineapple pork chops with maple syrup, brown sugar, and soy sauce.